History of Indianapolis in Timeline

 In 2007, further consolidation of city and county units of government resulted in the establishment of the Indianapolis Metropolitan Police Department.

-2007: Colts Win Super Bowl XLI
+2007: Colts win Super Bowl XLI

 In 2007, led by Tony Dungy and Peyton Manning, the Indianapolis Colts won Super Bowl XLI.

-The U.S. Census Bureau's 2007–2011 American Community Survey indicated the median household income for Indianapolis city was $42,704.
+In 2007, the U.S. Census Bureau reported the median household income for Indianapolis was $42,704.

 2007: United States Grand Prix

-2008: Ford Motor Company operations
+2008: Ford Motor Company

-2008: Lucas Oil Stadium Replaces RCA Dome
+2008: Opening of Lucas Oil Stadium

 In 2008, Lucas Oil Stadium replaced the RCA Dome as the home of the Indianapolis Colts.

-2008: Chain Restaurants per Capita
+2008: Chain Restaurants

 In 2008, the Indianapolis metropolitan area had the highest concentration of chain restaurants per capita in the U.S.